 The Land Reform Act provides rights of access to most land and inland water, subject to responsible behaviour as defined in the Scottish Outdoor Access Code.
-These rights extend to informal camping – which is likewise subject to responsible behaviour.
 According to the Code (my emphasis in bold):

 Access rights extend to wild camping.
 This type of camping is lightweight, done in small numbers and only for two or three nights in any one place.
 You can camp in this way wherever access rights apply but help to avoid causing problems for local people and land managers by not camping in enclosed fields of crops or farms animals and by keeping well away from buildings, roads or historic structures.
 Take extra care to avoid disturbing deer stalking or grouse shooting.
 If you wish to camp close to a house or building, seek the owner’s permission.
 Leave no trace by: